ananta-dev/RSA-Backend-Only/README.md

-## Mock API
+## Tiny Mock API server with json-server

-IMPORTANT: The json-server port has been changed to 4000 to leave port 3000 free for create-react-app.
+The port used is 4000 to leave port 3000 free for React front-end if run locally.

-Please install the npm dependencies `npm install` and start project `npm start`, this in turn will generate the mocked data and host the API on port 4000.
+To run locally, please install the npm dependencies with `npm install` and do `npm start`.

 To get the details of the quote please use the following endpoint:<br />
 http://localhost4000/quote